 Food is also usually close at hand.
 An increasing number of people find it all too convenient to buy bird foods online or from the local store to hang on bird tables and in trees.

-For a squirrel this is a dream come true.
-They merely collect and store the food.
+For a squirrel, this is a dream come true.
+They merely collect and store food.
 Their territory can span many different gardens, and will always lead them to a reliable and artificial source of food.

 The worst-case scenario is where you have stored chocolate Christmas decorations or unwanted Easter eggs in the loft!
 An effortless meal.